programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 print(top5_euclidean)
 ```

 Why six instead of five?
-Because this is a symmetrical, "square" matrix, one of the possible results is always the same text.
+Because this is a symmetrical or "square" matrix, one of the possible results is always the same text.
 Since we know that any text's distance to itself is zero, it will certainly come up in our results.
 We need five more in addition to that one, so six total.
 But you can use the slicing notation `[1:]` to remove that first redundant text.

 The results you get should look like this: